Buying your first car is an exciting time in your life, and it helps to be up to speed on everything that's involved.

 The upfront price of a new car is not the only thing you need to consider.
 Factor in the ongoing costs of maintaining your car as well.
 For instance, when you first buy a car there may be stamp duty and transfer fees – on top of the price of the vehicle.
 Then you need to factor in servicing, insurance and petrol, which all add to the general cost.

 Work out what they'll add up to over a year before making a decision.
 Otherwise you might find yourself with a nice new car you can't afford to keep.

 Do your research

-Before buying, do your research on the vehicle you have in mind.
-Search online for information on pricing, depreciation and running costs, as well as reviews from other owners, so you get a clearer idea of what you'll be in for if you’re thinking of purchasing a particular make or model.
+Before you buy anything, do research on the vehicle you have in mind.
+Search online for information on what you should expect such as pricing, depreciation and running costs, as well as reviews from other owners, so you get a really good idea of what you'll be in for if you’re thinking of buying a particular make or model.
 Doing your research can also open your eyes to other car options.

-Manufacturer and dealership websites are good starting points.
+Google 'owner car reviews' or manufacturer and dealership websites are good starting points.
 You can also check through newspapers, catalogues and car magazines.
-Don't forget to ask family and friends for their honest and helpful opinions.
+Don't forget to ask family and friends for their honest opinions.

-It’s worth taking the time to look around and consider all your options before buying your first car.
-The right auto loan can also make all the difference in how much you can afford.
+The bottom line is that it really is worth taking the time to look around and consider all your options before buying your first car.
+The right loan can also make all the difference to how much you can afford.

 To get you started, find out how much your individual rate and repayments before applying without affecting your credit score here.
 Alternatively, give us a call on 1300 108 794.

 To read Part 2 of this series, click here